c-hydro/s3m-dev/README.rst

   netcdff.a and netcdff.so

 Please select files with the "double f" for fortran libraries!
+Press OK.

+Second, right-click on the project name on the left menu where the name of the project is visible and then follow:

   5) Properties --> Linker --> Additional Options

 Here, the user should include the following instructions, where ‘’ path_to_netcdf’’ must be replaced with the actual path to the NetCDF library in user’s machine:

   -I/path_to_netcdf/include/
   -L/path_to_netcdf/lib/
-      -lnetcdff -lnetcdf
+  -lnetcdff -lnetcdff

 Please note that the first line starts with a capital i, for ‘’Include’’!
+Press OK.

+Third, right-click on the project name on the left menu where the name of the project is visible and then follow:

   6) Properties --> Fortran Compiler --> Additional Options

       -I/path_to_netcdf/include/
       -L/path_to_netcdf/lib/
-      -lnetcdff -lnetcdf
+      -lnetcdff -lnetcdff

 Here again, ‘’ path_to_netcdf’’ must be replaced with the actual path to the NetCDF library in user’s machine.
+Press OK.

+Fourth, right-click on the project name on the left menu where the name of the project is visible and then follow:

   7) Properties --> Fortran Compiler --> Additional Options

       gfortran: -cpp -DLIB_NC
       ifort: -fpp -DLIB_NC

+Press OK.

+Fifth, right-click on the project name on the left menu where the name of the project is visible and then follow:

   8) Properties --> Run --> Environment --> NewValue

       Name: LD_LIBRARY_PATH
       Value: $LD_LIBRARY_PATH:/path_to_necdf/lib/

 Here again, ‘’ path_to_netcdf’’ must be replaced with the actual path to the NetCDF library in user’s machine.
+Press OK.

 Once the NetCDF4 are linked, it will be possible to compile each source file in NetBeans using the F9 key.
 Note that the bash file called **configure.sh** [7_] specifies the correct order for compiling source files.